 Although it appears there are about a dozen chemical dewormers on the market, all fall into one of three categories.
 Drugs in the same category have a similar mode of action and work to kill similar worms.
 Deworming goats correctly is an important step in preventing dewormer resistance.

-When I was writing the first edition of this book five years ago, a new dewormer that was the first in a new class had been submitted to the US Food and Drug Administration (FDA) for approval, and I naively wrote that it was not expected to be on the market for a couple of years.
+When I was writing the first edition of Raising Goats Naturally in 2013, a new dewormer that was the first in a new class had been submitted to the US Food and Drug Administration (FDA) for approval, and I naively wrote that it was not expected to be on the market for a couple of years.
 Monepantel is still not on the market in the United States although it was already available in Australia at the time the first edition was published.
 Some researchers and veterinarians do not think it will ever be approved for use here.

 Don’t be too disappointed though because research has shown that worms developed resistance to the new dewormer on some Australian farms in only two years.
 The answer does not lie in inventing new dewormers.
 The answer is to use our dewormers more intelligently.

 “White dewormers,” so called because they are most commonly sold as a white liquid or paste, are benzimidazole dewormers, which include fenbendazole and albendazole.
 It appears there are more dewormers than there really are because some brand-name drugs have the same one or two active ingredients.
 Panacur and Safe-Guard both use fenbendazole as the active ingredient.
 Valbazen is the trade name for albendazole.
 Only Safe-Guard is approved for use in goats, but other drugs are used off-label.